Army Spouse Move-In Timeline Explained

 • Packing and Labeling Boxes – Begin packing non-essential items and label boxes clearly with contents and destination rooms.
 Create an inventory list to track your belongings.

-• Supervising Packing and Loading – On your moving day, oversee the packing and loading process to ensure the successful transportation of your items without leaving anything behind.
+• Supervising Packing and Loading – On your moving day, supervise the packing and loading process to ensure the successful transportation of your items without leaving anything behind.

-• Keeping Essentials Available – Pack a suitcase or box with essential items such as medications, important documents, toiletries, and a few days’ worth of clothing to keep readily available during travel.
+• Keeping Essentials Available – Pack a suitcase or box with essential items.
+These can be medications, important documents, toiletries, and a few days’ worth of clothing.

 • Communicating Consistently – Maintain regular communication with movers, family members, and anyone assisting with the move to address any issues or changes that may arise.